czhuai/czhuai/README.md

-- 👋 Hi, I’m @czhuai
+- Hi, I’m @czhuai
-- 👀 I’m interested in machine learning, data visualization, database and blockchain
+- I’m interested in machine learning, data visualization, database and blockchain
-- 🌱 I’m currently learning computer vision
+- I’m currently learning computer vision and time series forcasting

 <!---
 czhuai/czhuai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.